Who Are the Most Expensive American Soccer Transfers of All Time?

-Who are the most expensive American soccer transfers of all time? originally appeared on NBC Sports Chicago
+Who are the most expensive American soccer transfers of all time? originally appeared on NBC Sports Washington

 American soccer players are gradually costing more to field.